 Ingrown toenails are common problems that can become very painful and limit your activity.
 Caused by a nail that penetrates the skin, this condition can cause infections with swelling, increased warmth and pain, redness, drainage of pus or a watery discharge tinged with blood.

 Ingrown toenails can often be treated with a simple procedure that removes the piece of nail.
-If chronic problems persist, corrective surgery to remove part or the entire nail is an option.
+If chronic problems persist, corrective surgery to remove part or the entire nail is an option at our foot clinic.

 Onychomycosis / Fungal Nail